a-nnetherese/desc-25-ui-merged/replit.md

-# Ecosina - Smart Meal Planning & Grocery Management
+# PantryPal - Smart Meal Planning & Grocery Management

 ## Overview
 Ecosina is a meal planning and grocery management application designed specifically for college students living in dorms.
 The app helps students plan meals efficiently, generate shopping lists automatically, and track their grocery inventory to reduce food waste.